Designations Congruent with Things: Chapter 22

 “Really?”
 Newton says.
 “What’s the story there?
 Because I’m not gonna lie, I definitely tried to pull a Luke Skywalker-style long distance call straight to your brain via the SPECTER Effect after my phone died.
 So, even if we can’t use this to cheat at poker, it seems like it’s a real thing, am I right?”

 “You spend,” Hermann snarls, “hours staring at the Wall.
-It was not much of a conceptual stretch for me to imagine that you might have headed there.
-There is no evidence to suggest that the SPECTER effect is real.
-Do not ignore my questions with science fiction tangents, Newton; I am in no mood to be compared to Princess Leia.
+It was not much of a conceptual stretch to imagine you might have headed there.
+There’s no evidence to suggest the SPECTER Effect is real.
+Do not deflect my questions with science fiction tangents, Newton; I am in no mood to be compared to Princess Leia.
 Are you.
 All right.”

 Hermann doubts this very much.
 “If you’re fine, why did it take you six hours to find a phone after yours died?”